alexschimel/Grounds/README.md

 There is an example dataset (2x DEMs, 2x spatially-variable uncertainty grids, 1x example polygon) [available for download from the releases page](https://github.com/alexschimel/Grounds/releases).

 If you have any issues, first check the project's [Issues](https://github.com/alexschimel/Grounds/issues) to search for a fix.
 Otherwise, let the authors know by [creating a new issue](https://github.com/alexschimel/Grounds/issues/new).
-Ideally, share the Espresso log to provide insight in the issue.
+Ideally, share the Grounds log to provide insight in the issue.

 For more help, contact the [authors](#authors).